-- 2. An operation that was successful because the test target reports NOK as expected, e.g. because of an invalid signature HTTP 500 could be the correct response

-- 3. An errror in SAML2Test

-- 4. An errror in configuration of SAML2Test
+- 1. An operation that was successful because the test target reports OK (e.g. HTTP 200) - 2.
+An operation that was successful because the test target reports NOK as expected, e.g. because of an invalid signature HTTP 500 could be the correct response - 3.
+An error in SAML2Test - 4.
+An error in the configuration of SAML2Test